 Each PV module was individually tested four times over the life of the project: in 1990 (when the modules were brand new), in 2000-2001, in 2010, and finally in 2016.
 Compared to all the world’s working arrays, these were among the most carefully monitored modules throughout their useful life.

-In 2018, we hung seven of the modules with their corresponding IV (current-voltage) curves in the staircase of our main building.
-This gallery is a celebration of our beginnings and a teaching tool for university and K12 students and other visitors.
+Seven of the modules with their corresponding I-V curve data now hang in the staircase of our main building, as a celebration of our Center’s first project and as a teaching tool for university students and visitors.